 Was it fun?
 Not really.

 Tiptronic cars are fine for cruising, but they’re slower, less engaging, and more expensive to maintain.
-Unless you’re specifically looking for a daily driver or collector oddity, stick to the manual.
+Unless you’re specifically looking for a daily use or a collector piece, stick to the manual.

 The 964 Turbo: A Beast with a Bite